-- (a) Do not panic.
-Try to remain calm and think. - (b) Warn everybody in the immediate vicinity and alert the Fire Service by ringing "000". - (c) Advise the Chief Warden. - (d) Do not use on electrical fires REMEMBER water will conduct electricity. - (e) Whenever possible, two people should be used to unroll a hose reel, that is, one to control the nozzle and one to ensure the hose runs off the reel freely and is not caught around doors or corners. - (f) Remember to turn on the water supply at the reel before running out the hose. - (g) Check the water is capable of being turned on and off at the nozzle.
+- (a) Try to remain calm and think.
+DO NOT panic. - (b) Warn everybody in the immediate vicinity and alert the Fire Service by ringing "Zero-Zero-Zero" (000). - (c) Advise the Chief Warden. - (d) Do not use on electrical fires REMEMBER water will conduct electricity. - (e) Whenever possible, two people should be used to unroll a hose from the Fire Hose Reel, that is, one to control the nozzle and one to ensure the hose runs off the reel freely and is not caught around doors or corners. - (f) Before using the Fire Hose Reel, ensure that the water is TURNED ON before proceeding to the fire.
+There is a stopcock lever (or tap) at the base of the Fire Hose Reel (some will not release the nozzle out until this is done) - (g) Check the water is capable of being turned on and off at the nozzle. - (h) Direct stream at the base of the fire and apply in a sweeping motion.